The Logitech MX Master 3 is a feature-packed mouse that optimizes productivity and creative work.

 A minute of charge will result in hours of battery life with this mouse.

 You can connect the MX Master 3 either through a 2.4ghz USB dongle or Bluetooth.

-The dongle has less latency and is easier to set up than Bluetooth.
-If you want to use your mouse with multiple devices, Bluetooth is a better option.
+The dongle has less latency and is easier to set up than Bluetooth, but if you want to use your mouse with multiple devices, Bluetooth is the better option.

 The Bluetooth speed is fast enough for browsing the internet, but for gaming, 2.4 is definitely recommended.

-You can connect this mouse to up to three different devices which is great if you want to use this mouse at work and home without the need to bring a dongle with you.
+You can connect this mouse to up to three different devices, which is great if you want to use it at work and home.

-It is easy to change between devices.
-You can swap between them with the button on the bottom of the mouse.
+It is easy to change between devices, all you need to do is press the button on the side of the mouse

 When the battery dies, you can connect with the wire while you wait for the battery to recharge.
 No down time at all.